Luxury Inca Trail 5 Days to Machu Picchu | TreXperience

 • Student name, photo, and university name.

-• ISIC cards are not valid.
+• ISIC cards are not accepted.

-The discount is applied automatically for children.
-For students, you must submit a copy of your student ID when booking; if your ID is rejected, you will be charged the adult rate.
+The child discount is applied automatically.
+Students must send a copy of their university ID when booking; if the ID is not accepted, the adult rate will apply.

-Luxury Inca Trail Trek 5 Days packing list
+Luxury Inca Trail Trek 5 Days Packing List

-TreXperience include:
+TreXperience Includes

 Essentials